Sociology BSc (Hons) – 2022 entry

-Sociology at the University of Surrey emphasises the development of your practical and analytical skills in addressing contemporary sociological problems.
+Studying sociology at Surrey will help you to develop your practical and analytical skills in addressing contemporary sociological problems.

 You will develop sophisticated skills in conducting both quantitative and qualitative research.
-You can take advantage of the Department’s excellent facilities, range of audio-visual equipment and networked computer suite, all available to aid your studies.
+You can take advantage of the Department’s excellent facilities including student common room and networked computer suite, all available to aid your studies.

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.

 As a student at Surrey, you can also sign up to our free courses in the following areas:

 Living in student accommodation is a great way to meet new people and spark friendships.

 Do I meet the requirements for this course?